aarontsosa/AirSpace-v1-/README.md

 [9-1-17]

-As our four bullet points might have betrayed, our initial planning had an overly simplistic view of how databases work.
+As our four bullet points in the last section might have revealed, our initial planning had an overly simplistic view of how databases work.
 We were thinking in terms of one big table, like a glorified Excel sheet.
 We soon realized that to be more efficient, we would have to break our data into smaller categories.

 This was our ultimate table structure (image via Postico):